 Posted on 24 Jul 2024

-In just five steps, you’ll understand how to start your claim, what evidence you need, and when you can expect payments to begin.
-We’ll also explain what to do if the insurer delays or even outright denies your claim.
+In just five steps, you’ll understand exactly how to make a workers compensation claim: from lodging your claim form to gathering evidence proving your case.
+We’ll also explain when you can expect weekly payments to begin and what to do if the insurer delays or denies your workers comp claim.

 For more detailed information on which injuries and illnesses are covered by workers compensation, refer to our comprehensive guide.